 What if You Can't Pay Your Crypto Taxes?

 Crypto trading involves a lot of volatility, which can create sudden unexpected gains or losses.
 At the same time, it's easy to get caught up in day-to-day trading without realizing the amount of capital gains that you're accruing over time.
 These gains even accrue on crypto to crypto transactions!

 Active traders that make trades on taxable accounts (e.g. outside of tax advantaged retirement accounts) are typically subject to estimated income tax payments and all of the associated rules.
 By paying in each quarter, you avoid a large tax bill at the end of the year that can be hard to pay.

 If you cannot afford to pay your taxes, you should still file your return by the deadline and pay as much as you can to avoid penalties and interest.
 You can also contact the IRS to discuss payment options at (800) 829-1040.
 The agency may provide a short-term extension, installment agreement or compromise.

-Minimizing Your Tax Bill
+How To Minimize Your Crypto Tax Bill

 There are many ways to minimize your tax bill in the current year to avoid making the same mistakes as last year.

 Traders making quarterly estimated tax payments can take advantage of the "Safe Harbor Rule" by paying 100% of their prior year's tax amount in quarterly installments.
 If you're making more this year, you can defer the rest of the payments until April 15, 2021 without interest or penalties.

 Of course, deferring taxes means that you should save up to pay them.
 Crypto traders that generate taxable gains on crypto to crypto transactions may want to set aside the taxable amount of the proceeds in U.S. dollars to ensure that they have enough capital on hand to pay taxes during tax season.